xadahiya/xadahiya.github.io/_posts/2017-06-24-Hydrus-in-detail.md

 Requirements
 -------------
 The system is built using the following standards and tools:
-- [Flask](http://flask.pocoo.org/) a Python based micro-framework for handling server requests and responses.
+- [Flask](http://flask.pocoo.org/) a Python-based micro-framework for handling server requests and responses.
 - [JSON-LD](http://json-ld.org/spec/latest/json-ld/) as the preferred data format.
 - [Hydra](http://www.hydra-cg.com/) as the API standard.
 - [PostgreSQL](https://www.postgresql.org/) as the backend database for storage and CRUD operations.